*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MAKE IT EASY – Book a Barcelona day tour

 Figueres, the town itself, isn’t anything to write home about; however, the Dalí Theatre-Museum is a must-see for art lovers.
 You get to see the surreal artist’s seriously messed-up side and have major WTF moments.
 You’ll also recognize some art pieces from your high school art class — like Mae West’s face made out of furniture.
-Plus, see where the master is buried himself.
+Plus, see where the master himself is buried, in the crypt.
 Figueres the town, however, is a typical modern pueblo, where you’ll see a vibrant local life.
 If you have kids, another worthy visit is the Museum de Joguines (Toy Museum).
 My daughter loved how it showed one of Dalí’s childhood toys housed here.
 Read more about the Dali Museum here!

 Barcelona to Figueres: By train – The fastest way to go to Figueres is by taking the AVE, a high-speed train.
 The trip ranges from 2 hours to 3 hours, depending on departure time/stops.
 Check the timetables at the RENFE website.
 By car – It’s about 140km driving distance and takes about 1.5 hours.
 Compare lowest car rental rates on Auto Europe.